Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

 These pipes are steel pipes with a PUR layer for insulation and a PE casing.

-.. improve: allow user to specify insulation class: 1, 2 or 3.

 The library contains the following properties for several DN sizes:

 * **name**: Type of material inner pipe - insulation class - DN size.